-DISCUSSION
+3. DISCUSSION

-We have developed RAP, a new algorithm to extract binding site motifs in PWM format from protein binding microarray data.
-Previous studies observed that algorithms for this task fall into two categories [10,11].
-Some algorithms predict in vitro binding well, but produce motifs that show low resemblance to motifs reported in the literature.
+We have developed RAP, a new algorithm to extract binding-site motifs in PWM format from proteinbinding microarray data.
+Previous studies observed that algorithms for this task fall into two categories (Orenstein et al., 2012; Weirauch et al., 2012).
+Some algorithms predict in vitro binding well but produce motifs that show low resemblance to motifs reported in the literature.
 Others match literature motifs (extracted using other technologies) well, but are less successful in in vitro binding prediction.
 This raised the question whether the dichotomy is inevitable.
 Here we show this is not the case.
 The RAP algorithm achieved top performance in both criteria.
-In terms of in vitro binding it is on a par with BE; its motifs are as similar to literature motifs as those of SW.
+In terms of in vitro binding, it is on a par with BE; its motifs are as similar to literature motifs as those of SW.
 Notably, its running time is a couple of seconds, 2-3 orders of magnitude faster than the other algorithms.

 We note that while RAP is slightly better on average than BE, the latter was slightly better in median.
-For more TFs BE results are better than RAP's (see Figure 1).
-But, for some it fails to capture the binding preference correctly.
-For example, BE achieves AUC < 0.5 for ten TFs, while only one such case exists for RAP.
-Hence, BE performs slightly better in more samples, but has a few failures, whereas RAP is robust and produces accurate motifs in almost all cases.
+For more TFs, BE results are better than RAP's (Fig. 1).
+But for some, it fails to capture the binding preference correctly.
+For example, BE achieves AUC < 0.5 for 10 TFs, while only one such case exists for RAP.